 Inferred links are a particular type of line feature that does not actually exist in the real world.
-It is a line that Ordnance Survey has introduced into the data to make some types of polygons into more manageable units.
+An inferred link is a line that Ordnance Survey has introduced into the data to make some types of polygons into more manageable units.
 There are two main uses.

 The first type of inferred links is network closing links.
-They are frequently found where roads meet at junctions.
+These are frequently found where roads meet at junctions.
 If the roads were not split in this way, the road theme would contain many very large polygons that would not be particularly useful in terms of being able to derive data from them or for customers to attach meaningful attribution to them.
-Roads with comparatively few junctions, such as motorways, are also split where another feature crosses them, such as a road bridge or foot bridge.
+Roads with comparatively few junctions, such as motorways, are also split where another feature crosses them, such as a road bridge or footbridge.

-The other type is a polygon closing link.
+The other type of inferred links is polygon closing links.
 These are used to make more manageable, or logical, polygons.
-One example would be the creation of a link to separate an 'open plan' garden around a pair of semi-detached houses into two distinct entities, reflecting that there are two properties there in the real world.
-It must be stressed that these polygon closing links do not constitute the legal boundary of any property, any more than a physical line feature does.
-These links are clearly identified in the 'descriptive group' attribution and if a customer wishes to not show these features it would be possible with most GIS to not display them by filtering out any line features with this value.
+One example would be the creation of a link to separate an open-plan garden around a pair of semi-detached houses into two distinct entities, reflecting that there are two properties there in the real world.
+It must be stressed that these polygon closing links do not constitute the legal boundary of any property any more than a physical line feature does.
+These links are clearly identified in the 'descriptive group' attribution and if a customer wishes to not show these features, it would be possible with most GIS to not display them by filtering out any line features with this value.
 The descriptive group attribute is discussed in further detail in the next chapter.

 Figure 14 shows both types of inferred link; the links highlighted in black are network closing links and the lines highlighted in red are polygon closing links.

-Figure 14: Inferred links
+Figure 14: inferred links